 - In July 2016, the FERC rejected the NY AG's filing as procedurally deficient, and declined to stay of the Certificate Order.
 The NY AG sought rehearing, and the Commission denied rehearing on November 22, 2016, noting again that the NY AG's complaint was still procedurally deficient. - Tree felling and site preparation continues, but the long-term status of the pipeline is currently unknown. - On June 25, 2018, Constitution requested a further 2-year extension of the deadline to complete construction of its project, given the delays caused by the on-going fight over the water quality certification from the NYSDEC.
 Iroquois made a similar request on August 1, 2018.
 Constitution's request was opposed by several parties and Constitution answered some of the opposition pleadings.
-The FERC granted the requested two-year extension of time on November 5, 2018.175 - Rehearing of the November 5, 2018 order was requested by Halleran Landowners and a group of intervenors comprised of Catskill Mountainkeeper; Clean Air Council; Delaware-Otsego Audubon Society; Delaware Riverkeeper Network; Riverkeeper, Inc.; and Sierra Club ("Intervenors").
-Constitution answered the requests for rehearing on December 21.
-The FERC issued a tolling order on December 21, affording it additional time to consider the requests for rehearing.
-This matter is pending before the FERC.
+The FERC granted the requested two-year extension of time on November 5, 2018.
+162 - Rehearing of the November 5, 2018 order was requested by Halleran Landowners and a group of intervenors comprised of Catskill Mountainkeeper; Clean Air Council; Delaware-Otsego Audubon Society; Delaware Riverkeeper Network; Riverkeeper, Inc.; and Sierra Club ("Intervenors").
+On November 8, 2019, the FERC dismissed or denied the requests for rehearing.163